On this page:

 .ideadirectory for the WebStorm-specific settings and the project file, and libraries.

-Create a plain web project as described in the section Creating New Project from Scratch.
+Create a plain web project as described in the section Creating Projects from Scratch in WebStorm.

 Template-based projects are intended for developing web applications using third-party frameworks.